– Activities to avoid and change,

 But there are problems with most of the variations.
 In this one, the elbow is facing forward instead of out to the side. it makes the stretch easier and less likely to irritate the shoulder, but a bit less effective.

-The golf club, or broom, or staff makes it easy to assist the stretch too much.
-That makes the stretch less effective and it is easier to aggravate the shoulder.
+That is because the golf club – or broom or staff – makes it easy to assist the stretch too much.
+Therefore, it is also easier to actually aggravate the problem.